-Every day, hundreds of thousands of people around the world attend local meetings of Alcoholics Anonymous, the oldest and most well-known community support group.
+Every day, hundreds of thousands of people around the world attend local meetings of Alcoholics Anonymous.
 As the original 12-Step program continues to gain new followers, the medical community becomes increasingly vocal about the risks of choosing AA over traditional substance abuse treatment.

-Alcoholics Anonymous, or AA, gives addicts an opportunity to meet and connect with others on a similar journey.
+Alcoholics Anonymous, or AA, gives people in recovery an opportunity to meet and connect with others on a similar journey.
 The community fostered by AA provides a welcoming and loving environment for recovering alcoholics.
 It also aims to help these people strengthen their vow to get sober, by instilling the 12-Step philosophy of self-recovery.

-Dozens of organizations have followed in the footsteps of AA, as community gathering places for addicts and recovering addicts, but AA remains the largest fellowship of its kind.
+Dozens of organizations have followed in the footsteps of AA, as community gathering places for people facing addiction those in recovery, but AA remains the largest fellowship of its kind.
 Meetings for AA are held in over 170 countries, with an estimated 2 million members enrolled in the program.
 Despite some conflicting scientific evidence on the effectiveness of the group’s methods, it continues to reach thousands of new members a day.

 The philosophy behind the 12 Steps and AA’s approach to getting clean have detractors, and some argue the program only delays addicts from seeking the help they need.
 But it’s hard to ignore the global impact of Alcoholics Anonymous and the fact that AA offers alcoholics and addicts a safe (and affordable) place to discuss their problem and make friends in the process.